 The spices in this Indian dish are what boasts some incredible health benefits.
 Turmeric, prevent the progression of Alzheimer’s disease.
 Ginger being high in potassium proves to be great for heart health, and so good for skin and hair.
-Cumin is a prominent spice used in most of the north Indian dishes; it is an excellent source of iron and helps with indigestion, diarrhea, nausea and stomachache.
+Cumin is a prominent spice used in most north Indian dishes; it is an excellent source of iron and helps with indigestion, diarrhea, nausea, and stomachache.
 Coriander is another commonly used spice that is an excellent source of minerals like calcium and potassium, and it also has anti-inflammatory properties.

 Ginger, garlic, green chilly paste are the holy trinity at the root of every chana masala.
-Chana Masala is so famous and loved so much by the Indians that it is even sold by the street vendors around Northern and western Indian states.
+Channa masala or Chana Masala is so famous and loved so much by the Indians that it is even sold by the street vendors around Northern and western Indian states.
 This dish has many variations of its own, depending on the regions they come from.
 Aloo chole is a Pakistani variation of the dish which is made with potatoes and chickpeas.
-Another version is from Lahore that is called murgh cholay; it consists of chicken and chickpeas.
+Another version is from Lahore that is called murgh cholay/chole; it consists of chicken and chickpeas.

-Whether you want to eat a snack, main meal or even breakfast, chana masala mostly goes for it all, and you can find it in any Indian food restaurant easily.
+Whether you want to eat a snack, main meal, or even breakfast, chana masala mostly goes for it all, and you can find it in any Indian food restaurant easily.
 This tangy chickpea curry is undoubtedly the most popular vegetarian dish in India.
-This Indian dish holds its own importance in the Indians heart.
-A Mumbai based chef stated that ‘most Indian households have their own take on it.’
+This Indian dish holds its own importance in the Indian’s heart.
+A Mumbai-based chef stated that ‘most Indian households have their own take on it.’
 This popular dish is hawked with zest on Indian railway platforms, even served up in quantity by work and school canteens and it also has made its way to the catering menu of wedding ceremonies and other festive occasions.

 Recipe to the delicious Chana Masala:

 1 1/4 teaspoon of ground turmeric